EdoardoCostantini/pcr-discrete-evs/README.md

 I wanted to assess the predictive performance for three types of variables:

 - numerical - Any 10 points 'feeling thermometer' is usually treated as continuous by researchers working with questionnaires.
-I chose to predict 'political party: appeals to you most: left/right scale (Q49)' (v174_LR) as it is a 10-points item that is reasonably normally distributed.
+I chose to predict two variables in this group:
+  - 'political party: appeals to you most: left/right scale (Q49)' (v174_LR) as it is a 10-points item that is reasonably normally distributed.
+  - 'how satisfied are you with your life (Q10)' (v39) a 10-points item with reasonably symmetric distribution
 - binary - Any variable recording a yes / no opinion would work.
 Social 'trust' is often a construct of interest to researchers using EVS data.
 Therefore, I chose to predict the response the agreement with the statement that most people can be trusted (v31).
 An example paper trying to predict this variable can be found [here](https://doi.org/10.1177/1948550621999272).
 - categorical - Any variable recording membership of the respondents to a group could be used.
 I decided to use the income group to which individuals belong as a dependent variable for this predictive task (the item name in the EVS data set is 'households total net income (Q98) (standardized)', the variable name is 'v261').